in

 Lisa Bernard writes in her review: “This is edge-of-your-seat stuff and the difficulty is in the telling of the tale.
 To give any of this film away is a crime.
 You simply have to see it for yourself.”

-The Imposter is now available to stream on Netflix.
+The film in question is called The Imposter – and is available to stream now on Netflix.

 Do you have a story for us?
 If so, email us at [email protected].
 All contact will be treated in confidence.